redis/redis-om-spring/README.md

 ## 💡 Why Redis OM?

-The Redis OM family of projects aim is to provide high-level abstractions idiomatically implemented for your language/platform of choice.
-We currently cater to the Node, Python, .Net and Spring communities.
+The Redis OM family of client libraries provide high-level abstractions, idiomatically implemented for your language and platform of choice.
+We currently cater to the Node, Python, .NET, and Spring communities.

 ## 🍀 Redis OM Spring

-Redis OM Spring provides powerful repository and custom object-mapping abstractions built on top of the powerful Spring Data Redis ([SDR](https://spring.io/projects/spring-data-redis)) framework.
+Redis OM Spring provides powerful repository and custom object-mapping abstractions built on top of the Spring Data Redis ([SDR](https://spring.io/projects/spring-data-redis)) framework.

-This **preview** release provides all of SDRs capabilities plus:
+This **preview** release provides all Spring Data Redis, plus:

 * `@Document` annotation to map Spring Data models to Redis JSON documents
-* Enhances SDRs `@RedisHash` via `@EnableRedisEnhancedRepositories` to:
+* Enhancement to the Spring Data Redis `@RedisHash` via `@EnableRedisEnhancedRepositories`:
   - uses Redis' native search engine (RediSearch) for secondary indexing
   - uses [ULID](https://github.com/ulid/spec) for `@Id` annotated fields
 * `RedisDocumentRepository` with automatic implementation of Repository interfaces for complex querying capabilities using `@EnableRedisDocumentRepositories`
-* Declarative Search Indices via `@Indexed`
+* Declarative search indexes via `@Indexed`
-* Full-text Search Indices via `@Searchable`
+* Full-text search indexes via `@Searchable`
 * `EntityStream`s: Streams-based Query and Aggregations Builder
 * `@Bloom` annotation to determine very fast, with and with high degree of certainty, whether a value is in a collection.
 * `@Vectorize` annotation to generate embeddings for text and images for use in Vector Similarity Searches